 The emphasis on art and history astounds me of all of Europe.
 I further travelled to; France; Switzerland, Czech Republic, Italy, Austria, Germany and the Netherlands.

 Above Prague with its red rooftops;

-Snow scattered Salzburg, AustriaMy favourite for sure was Italy specifically Rome and Florence.
+Snow scattered Salzburg, AustriaMy favourite for sure was Italy, specifically Rome and Florence.
 Italy is stunning.
 All the people I encountered were so beautiful, welcoming and kind.
 You walk down a street in Rome only to be overcome with the ancient history you pass by, ancient ruins surrounded my modern day life.
 It its truly unique.
-Language was no barrier.
-The culture there was so exuberant.
+Language was no barrier and the culture there was so exuberant.
 Early on in Italy I felt pangs of passion for the country, the language and culture.
 I’m determined that every time I visit Italy in the future my passion will perpetuate.
-I fell in love with Italy.
+I fell in love with the country.

 An Italian women looks out her window. (if you can’t tell; it was the simplest things I loved the most)

 Pizza!!! (the pasta was to die for though)

 A ruined Colloseum

 My second favourites were on par with each other.
 Berlin, Germany and Amsterdam Netherlands.
 Once again both of these places have such strong and important history which I became extremely interested in.
 Having little proper knowledge of the Holocaust, Hitlers engagements and relating history everything was an eye opener for me.
 I was literally astonished.
 I went to many museums and educated myself of such a terrible history.

 On another note.
 Berlin was just a stunning city, somewhere I vowed to go back to.
 One of the places that inspired me.
 The Germans also came across as extremely kind people and their food was amazing (so deep fried).
 I feel like you really have to go there yourself and see what you feel to understand what I mean.

 Memorial to the Murdered Jews of Europe (Berlin)